JAndrews16/virtual-cookbook/README.md

 Link to Application: https://jandrews16.github.io/virtual-cookbook/

 This application allows users to create their own virtual cookbook as well as find recipes based on their desired ingredients.

-## Key Features

-The application features the ability to save recipes on different devices as well as a search option for recipes based on specific ingredients.
+Key features the ability to save personal  recipes on different devices as well as search and save recipes based on specific ingredients.

 ## Code Description

 The code uses a server-side api which returns various recipes based on specific ingredient inputs.

 ## Overview